backdrop-contrib/views_css_grid/README.md

 CSS Grid Fit - Works
 CSS Grid Fill - Works
-CSS Masonary - Not yet implemented
+CSS Masonry - Not yet implemented

 See https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/ for information on using CSS Grid.